 This approach is ideal for people who want to explore their experiences and make their own meaning from them.

-Is to bring yourself, just as you are.
+….is to bring yourself, just as you are.
 You can come and talk.
-You can choose to sit in silence if that’s what you need.
-There’s no expectation on you to be a certain way.
+You can choose to sit in silence if that is what you need.
+You can cry, laugh and anything in between.
+There is no expectation on you to be a certain way.

 What you are responsible for is what you bring to the session.
 What we talk about will always be decided by you.
-You’ll move at your own pace.
-You’ll also be responsible for making any changes if that’s what you choose to do.
+We will move at your own pace.
+You will also be responsible for making any changes if that is what you choose to do.

-My role is to support you.
-I’m not trying to ‘do’ anything to you.
-I’ll listen carefully to understand your world as you see it.
+……is to support you.
+I am not trying to ‘do’ anything to you.
+I will listen carefully to understand your world as you see it.
 To accept you just as you are.
-If you feel genuinely understood and accepted by me, then often what happens is that you start to understand and accept yourself more fully.
+If you feel genuinely understood and accepted by me, then often what happens is that you begin to understand and accept yourself more fully.

 How it all fits together